ijeism/blog/_posts/2018-05-03-predicting-mutation-based-resistance-of-e.coli-.md

 ### 1. Data Sources

-Three main data sources used in this dissertation are:
+Three main data sources used for this project are:
-- the recently published [Resistome database](https://bitbucket.org/jdwinkler/resistome_release/overview) - a formidable source for genomic data related to resistance;
+- the recently published [Resistome database](https://bitbucket.org/jdwinkler/resistome_release/overview), a formidable source for genomic data related to resistance;
 - the [Amino Acid Index Database](http://www.genome.jp/aaindex/), which contains a large number of context-independent features related to the change in amino acid type;
 - and an R package to predict protein stability by consensus analysis developed by a former student of the MSc Data Science and Analytics program at Brunel University for data on effects of single point mutations in proteins (Nahaul, 2016).